An Overview of Strategic Planning & Execution

 Do I feel good that if I deliver everything in my strategic plan, I stand a realistic chance of delivering against my vision?

-Similarly, it's crucial that your values are well written and reflect the human values of the most important people in your organization.
+Similarly, it's crucial that your values are well-written and reflect the human values of the most important people in your organization.
 Asking yourself the question:

 Are the contents of my strategic plan in-keeping or in any way contradictory to my values?

-Is a great way to help ensure that your strategic plan will resonate with your employees and align well with their own perspective of how to behave.
+This is a great way to help ensure that your strategic plan will resonate with your employees and align well with their own perspective of how to behave.